-Project-Based Learning: A Scientific Overview
+Project-Based Learning: An Informative Overview

 PhDr.
 Pavel Bartoš, LL.M., DBA (Evropská akademie vzdělávání / European Academy of education)